Spiderjockey02/filehost-server/docs/INSTALLATION.md

 * On the settings page select `Authentication settings`, and then enable `Enable 3-legged OAuth`.
 Then input your callback URL which is `domain/auth/twitter/callback`.
 * Once added click `Keys and Tokens` and get your `Access Token and Secret`.
 * Now go back to your config file and fill in your twitter details.

+### Setting up facebook connection (Can not use an IP-based domain)
+* Unknown for now as I currently only have an IP-based URL.

+### Setting up google connection (Can not use an IP-based domain)
+* Unknown for now as I currently only have an IP-based URL.